UBS trader discussed "slush account" with Adoboli

-LONDON A UBS trader raised the issue of a "slush account" in an electronic chat with Kweku Adoboli months before he was arrested over allegations he lost the Swiss bank $2.3 billion, a London court heard on Monday.
+LONDON A UBS UBSN.VX trader raised the issue of a "slush account" in an electronic chat with accused fraudster Kweku Adoboli in March 2011, a London court heard on Monday.

-Appearing as a witness at Adoboli's trial, Darren Bailey rejected as "ridiculous" an accusation by the accused former trader's lawyer that he ran a hidden trading book that had served as the template for Adoboli's illicit "umbrella" account.
+Appearing as a witness at Adoboli's criminal trial, trader Darren Bailey said he was "genuinely shocked" by the comment he himself had made and did not know what he was referring to at the time.

-Adoboli, 32, was arrested on September 15, 2011, and has pleaded not guilty to two charges of fraud and two of false accounting.
+Adoboli, 32, was arrested on September 15, 2011, and blamed for losses of $2.3 billion.
+He has pleaded not guilty to two charges of fraud and two of false accounting.

-The prosecution says he routinely exceeded his trading limits, booked fake trades into the accounts to mask his true positions, and held back some of the profits from his unauthorized deals in his umbrella.
+The prosecution says Adoboli routinely exceeded his trading limits, booked fake trades into the accounts to mask his true positions, and held back some of the profits from his unauthorised deals in an illicit "umbrella" account.

-The defense says Adoboli believed he was acting for the good of the bank and was open about his methods with many of his colleagues.
+The defence says Adoboli believed he was acting for the good of the bank and was open about his methods with many of his colleagues.
+His lawyers have read out numerous chats which they say show that he discussed the umbrella openly.

 "Have you used the slush acct (account)?"
 Bailey asked in response.